THE ART OF DRAWING A SWORD IN AN INSTANT

 TUESDAYS – 19:30-21:00

-Riddell Memorial Hall, Deans Lane, Walton-on-Thames, Tadworth, Surrey KT20 7UL
+Riddell Memorial Hall, Deans Lane, Walton-on-the-Hill, Tadworth, Surrey KT20 7UL

 You must be over 18 years old to study iaido/iaijutsu at Shinmyoken.